conceptant/hapi-fhir/README.md

 - And, most importantly, security.
 If you're going to store PHI (Protected Health Information) in a system it needs to be properly engineered and protected, which is a very complex task.

 # Quick start
-`docker run -p 8080:8080 conceptant/hapi-fhir`
+`docker run -p 8080:8080 -v <host_directory>:/var/lib/jetty/target conceptant/hapi-fhir`

-If you want data to survive container deletion use this command:

-`-v <host_directory>:/var/lib/jetty/target`

 where you need to replace <host_directory> with either a path to an existing directory on the host file system or name of a docker volume.